MrAwesome/decktricks/README.md

 The installer will handle everything else for you.

 > [!IMPORTANT]
 > Decktricks is still in a pre-alpha state!
-It is open to testing, but
+It is well-tested, but not all of the bugs are fully solved.
-> <ins>**the auto-updating code is not written yet**</ins> so you will be stuck with an old version unless you
-> remember to run the installer again later.
-Auto-updates should be done by Christmas 2024. :)

 ## About Decktricks
 Decktricks is a controller-friendly installer and launcher for Game Mode on SteamOS (Steam Deck).